Local Projections vs. VARs: Lessons From Thousands of DGPs: Data generating processes

 \begin{enumerate}[1.]

-\item {\bf Observed shock.} We select the structural impact response matrix $H$ in the factor equation \eqref{eq:factors} so as to maximize the impact effect of the shock $\varepsilon_{1,t}$ on the federal funds rate (for monetary shocks) and government spending (for fiscal shocks), subject to the constraint that $H$ is consistent with our estimate of the reduced-form innovation variance-covariance matrix for the factors.\footnote{This criterion only pins down the first column of $H$.
-The remaining columns are selected arbitrarily subject to the constraints imposed by the estimated reduced-form parameters, since only their reduced-form implications matter for our simulations.} This ensures that monetary and fiscal shocks account for substantial short-run variation in nominal interest rates and government spending, respectively.
-Additionally, this construction avoids issues related to division by near-zeros when normalizing the impulse responses for the IV estimand.
+\item {\bf Observed shock.} We select the structural impact response matrix $H$ in the factor equation \eqref{eq:factors} so as to maximize the impact effect of the shock $\varepsilon_{1,t}$ on the federal funds rate (for monetary shocks) and government spending (for fiscal shocks), subject to the constraint that $H$ is consistent with our estimate of the reduced-form innovation variance-covariance matrix for the factors.
+This ensures that monetary and fiscal shocks account for substantial short-run variation in nominal interest rates and government spending, respectively.
+Additionally, we avoid issues related to division by near-zeros when normalizing the impulse responses for the IV estimand.
+See \cref{app:subsec:dgp_select} for further details.

-\item {\bf IV.} The matrix $H$ is defined as in the ``observed shock'' case.
-As for the IV parameters in equation \eqref{eq:IV}, we set $\rho_z = 0.1$ (i.e., the IV is close to white noise).
-To ensure an empirically plausible signal-to-noise ratio, we calibrate $\sigma_\nu^2$ using real-world IV data series.
-Specifically, we base the calibration on the \citet{Romer2004} series for monetary policy DGPs and the \citet{BenZeev2017} series for fiscal policy DGPs.
+\item {\bf IV.} The matrix $H$ is defined just as in the ``observed shock'' case.
+Next, turning to the IV parameters in equation \eqref{eq:IV}, we draw $\rho_z$ uniformly at random from the set $\{ 0, 0.25, 0.5 \}$.\footnote{The external IVs used in empirical practice tend to have low to moderate autocorrelation \citep{Ramey2016}, consistent with our assumptions on $\rho_z$.} To ensure an empirically plausible signal-to-noise ratio, we calibrate $\sigma_\nu^2$ to three different values that yield population IV first-stage F-statistics between 10 and 30, roughly in line with heterogeneity in applied practice.
 See \cref{app:subsec:iv_calibration} for details.
-We show below in \cref{sec:dgp_summ_stat} that the strength of these IVs ranges from somewhat weak to moderately strong, as measured by the first-stage F-statistic.\footnote{In future work we hope to add additional heterogeneity to the IV parameters.}

-\item {\bf Recursive.} For monetary policy DGPs, we order the federal funds rate last, as in \citet{Christiano1999}; this restricts the other included variables to not respond contemporaneously to the monetary innovation.
-For fiscal policy DGPs, we order the government expenditure series first, as in \citet{Blanchard2002}; this restricts the fiscal authority to respond to other innovations in the recursive VAR with a lag.